Taravatsh/Movies-ETL/README.md

 ### SQL Database

-In this portion of the project, the last stage of ETL process in terms of loading the **movies_df** DataFrame and MovieLens ratings into SQL movies database was carried out.
+In this portion of the project, the last stage of ETL process in terms of loading the **movies_df** DataFrame and MovieLens ratings into SQL database was carried out.
 This was performed by creating a connection to the PostgreSQL database using SQLAlchemy which is a library that allows communication between python and databases.
 After adding the **movies_df** DataFrame as **"movies"** and MovieLens rating CSV data as **"ratings"** to SQL database the count query was run on PostgreSQL database for retrieving the number of rows for the movies and ratings tables.

 ## Summary